 As part of this pilot, Crossfeed mostly performed passive data collection — using third-party application programming interfaces (APIs) and standard web scraping techniques used by search engines.
 CISA also conducted a limited “active” pilot of Crossfeed, which involved Crossfeed directly querying participating organizations’ internet-facing network assets to confirm the presence of any vulnerabilities on those systems.
 Entities participating in the active portion of the pilot provided authorization for their systems to be scanned directly and were able to review scan results and their security posture through the Crossfeed web portal.

-State, local, tribal, and territorial (SLTT) entities may notice limited web scraping traffic from Crossfeed on their public-facing election assets.
-All traffic from Crossfeed to SLTT entities is marked by a “Crossfeed” User-Agent header and is cryptographically signed so that entities can verify that the web traffic is coming from CISA.
-For instructions on verifying scans and other frequently asked questions, see Crossfeed’s documentation here.
+While the active pilot has concluded as of Oct.
+1, 2021, CISA will continue to conduct limited, passive scanning to alert Federal agencies, SLTT entities, and critical infrastructure operators across the nation of any serious vulnerabilities.
+Scanned entities may notice limited web scraping traffic from Crossfeed on their public-facing assets.
+All traffic from Crossfeed to scanned assets is marked by a “Crossfeed” User-Agent header and is cryptographically signed so that entities can verify that the web traffic is coming from CISA.
+For instructions on verifying scans and other frequently asked questions, please refer to Crossfeed’s documentation.

 CISA is currently reviewing the functionality, features, and sources used to augment its existing services from lessons learned during the Crossfeed pilot and to enhance the Crossfeed experience.
 We hope to be able to onboard organizations who would like to understand more about how their external network posture looks using this concept sometime next year.